kagisearch/kagi-docs/kagi/src/welcome.md

 Welcome to Kagi Search Help!
 If you're new to Kagi Search, our [Quick Start](./getting-started/quick-start.md) and [FAQs](./getting-started/faqs.md) are great places to begin.
 If you can’t find an answer to your Kagi question, [ask the community](https://kagi.com/discord) or email us at **support@kagi.com**.

+To send a bug report or a feature suggestion, you can use [KagiFeedback.org](https://kagifeedback.org).

 You can access our documentation in several ways:

 - Click or tap an article link from the list.